HITS-MCM/RASPDplus/README.md

 ### `weights`

 In this folder the model weights are placed.
-You might need to download them from zenodo (https://doi.org/10.5281/zenodo.3937426)
+A download of the primary model weights from the zenodo store (https://doi.org/10.5281/zenodo.3937426) is automatically performed upon running `install.sh`

 ### `data`